ariebovenberg/whenever/docs/advanced.rst

 LocalSystemDateTime(2020-08-15 08:00:00-04:00)

-If you'd like to preserve the moment in time and calculate the new local time, simply call :meth:`~AwareDateTime.as_local`.
+If you'd like to preserve the moment in time and calculate the new local time, simply call :meth:`~whenever.AwareDateTime.as_local`.

 >>> # same moment, but now with the clock time in Amsterdam
 >>> d.as_local()